 Is your relationship going to be successful?
 If there is a threat, what must be done?

 The “SUCCESS” Spread

 The success spread an excellent situational spread to use when you are facing an obstacle or challenge and you don’t know how to approach and overcome it.
-This spread helps you to better understand the true nature of the obstacle you face.
-It will help you to identify what skills and resources you have at your disposal to not just face, but overcome any obstacles life throws in your path!
+This tarot spread helps you to better understand the true nature of the obstacle you face.
+It will help you to identify what skills and resources you have at your business to not just face, but overcome any obstacles life throws in your own business!

 #1 – The first card signifies your major concern or obstacle.
 What is it that you’re facing?
 You can’t overcome a problem if you’re not exactly sure what it is and that’s what this card will tell you.

 #2 – The second card elaborates on your current challenges and complications.
 How is the problem showing up in your life?
 How is it shaping the course of your life?

 #3 – The third card reveals the hidden factors affecting your current condition.
 You need to know what these factors are to overcome the obstacle you’re facing.